rdbox-intec/rdbox/README.md

 -   You will get a simpler and creative development experience than [deploying with traditional roslaunch](http://wiki.ros.org/roslaunch).
 Furthermore, it becomes easy to control a lot of groups of robots.
 -   Orchestrate ROS nodes on robots and conputer resources by [Kubernetes](https://kubernetes.io/).
     -   **Allow mixing of x86 and ARM architecture CPU.**
-    -   k8s master will run on AWS EC2 or Azure VirtualMachine VirtualBox on your PC.
+    -   k8s master will run on AWS EC2 or Azure VirtualMachine or Google Cloud Platform ComputeEngine or VirtualBox on your PC.
 -   Connect with the robots and others by [Mesh Wi-Fi Network](https://www.open-mesh.org/projects/open-mesh/wiki).
 -   Connect with the Clouds/On-Premise by [VPN Network](https://github.com/SoftEtherVPN/SoftEtherVPN_Stable).
 ![RDBOX_SHOW.gif](./images/RDBOX_SHOW.gif "show")